NgoXiem/javascript-basic-projects/README.md

-These are small projects built in JavaScript
+These are small projects I learnt and built in JavaScript